-Group A Systems provide water to at least 15 service connections or serve at least 25 people for at least 60 days a year and are regulated under the federal Safe Drinking Water Act.
+Group A Systems provide water to at least 15 service connections or serve at least 25 people for at least 60 days a year.
+Group A systems are regulated by the federal Safe Drinking Water Act.

-Group B Systems serve 3 to 14 service connections and less than 25 people per day or serves 25 or more people per day during fewer than 60 days per year and are regulated under state law.
+Group B Systems have 3 to 14 service connections and either serve less than 25 people per day or 25 or more people per day during a period less than 60 days per year.
+Group B systems are regulated by state law.

 Public water systems serve "the public" but may be publicly, privately, or cooperatively owned.
 The Department of Health identifies 7 public water system ownership types: